 Roberto Bergamaschi, MD, PhD, professor of surgery and chief of colon and rectal surgery, is a world-renowned colorectal surgeon and an internationally recognized expert in laparoscopic surgery for colorectal diseases.
-He is one of just a handful of colorectal surgeons in the U.S. who has mastered intracorporeal laparoscopic colorectal surgery, and here he provides answers to questions about it.
+He was among the very first colorectal surgeons in the U.S. to have mastered laparoscopic colorectal surgery, and here he provides answers to questions about it.

 One of the downsides of this option is, in most cases, the development of significant scar tissue inside the abdomen over time.
 Two other known disadvantages are that the incision may cause a hernia and infection can occur where the incision was made in the skin.